 - Registration Fees: Payment of the applicable fees is required for the company’s registration with the CNR.

-It is important to note that some requirements may vary depending on the type of establishing a business in El Salvador.
+It is important to note that some requirements may vary depending on the type of business in El Salvador.
 Seeking professional guidance is recommended to ensure compliance with legal and tax obligations.

-- Company Registration in El Salvador: Businesses must register with the National Registry Center (CNR) and obtain a Tax Identification Number (NIT).
+- Company Registration in El Salvador: Businesses must register with the National Registry Center (CNR) and obtain a Taxpayer Identification Number (NIT).

 - ISSS Registration Form: The ISSS registration form must be completed and signed by the legal representative or attorney, including company details, employee information, and required supporting documents.